 Sound Medic is a professional clean wordpress theme.
-There are plenty of positive Soul Medic reviews, since you can read those to learn about the great parts of the theme (for example the beautiful clean responsive design) I’ll stick to the parts that people don’t list in their reviews.
-I also posted a short version of this on Themeforest, but the Soul Medic support decided to censor the review, leaving potential buyers in the dark so I decided to publish these infos on this blog.
+There are plenty of positive reviews for it, read them to find out about the great parts of theme, this post is about the problems that I ran into when installing it on a clients blog.
+I also posted a short version of this on Themeforest, but the Soul Medic support decided to censor the review, leaving potential buyers in the dark.
+Thus I leave it here.

-So what do the other reviews hide?
-There are two major problems with the Soul Medic wordpress theme and multiple smaller issues.
-I’ll start with the main issues, since I was able to work around the smallers issues easily.
+There are two major problems with the Soul Medic wordpress theme right now – and multiple smaller issues.
+I’ll just talk about the main issues, since I was able to work around the smallers issues easily.

-1. Soul Medic WordPress Theme has CSS issues with all browsers but Firefox
+1. Soul Medic WordPress Theme has CSS errors with all modern browsers except on Firefox

-As you can see on the screenshot the Soul Medic style sheets create buggy sub menus and mega menus.
-There’s a thin white line in between the sub navigation and the navigation bar blocks access to the sub menu entries since as soon as you move your mouse down to the sub menu the sub menu might close, because hovering the mouse over the white line makes the menu close.
+As you can see on the screenshot the Soul Medic style sheets cause broken sub and mega menus.
+The white line in between the sub navigation and the navigation bar blocks access to the sub menu entries since as soon as you move your mouse down to the sub menu the sub menu closes, because hovering the mouse over the white line makes the menu close.
 Only fast mouse movements allow to bypass the gap fast enough to keep the submenu open.

 This bug has been reported over 30 days ago (18.12.2015 – over 6 months now) , the official theme files still haven’t been fixed.
 There have been 2 updates for the theme in that time frame, but none fixed this issue.
 The Soul Medic theme support provided me with two style sheet files (styles.css and response.css) but didn’t fix their release files.
 Now with every update I have to overwrite those two style sheet files which most likely will cause problems in the future, since I also have to overwrite all future changes to those files.

-Here’s a screenshot displaying the problem on the official soul medic demo (the demo has been fixed with patch mentioned above after my report, so shouldn’t show the behaviour.
+Here’s a screenshot displaying the problem on the official soul medic demo.
+That demo has been fixed with patch mentioned above after my report, so shouldn’t show the behaviour.

 2. The Soul Medic WordPress Theme visual editor breaks on a page breaks wordpress functionality like Revisions or the wordpress editor